Haffgan/JS-Online/README.md

 ![](ScrShotsForReadme/1.jpg)

 ## 2) Type in your Organization details in this table.
 All forms have validation parameters, so please remember to use “real-like” data.
-Please remember Username and Password
+Remember your Username and Password

 ![](ScrShotsForReadme/2.jpg)